ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 silently drop oversized frames, implementations SHOULD default to 1500 octets.
 Link Layer Discovery Protocol (LLDP) MAY be used to discover directly-connected link and neighbor parameters.

-## Fragmentation and Segmentation

-When Bundles exceed the Ethernet CL's MTU, BP agent implementations have two options: {{BPv7}} Fragmentation and {{BTP-U}} Segmentation.

-Bundle Fragmentation may not always result in a transmissible frame, e.g.
-Bundle Processing Control Flags may prohibit fragmentation or Block Processing Control Flags may require extension blocks to be replicated with every fragment, either of which may result in Bundle Fragments that exceed the Ethernet MTU.

-For this reason, {{BTP-U}} Segmentation is RECOMMENDED.

 # Security Considerations